 The short amount of time she spends with him—falling hard for him in less than a week—serves as a template for how emotionally abusive romantic relationships often take shape and how Vanya’s trauma plays into her susceptibility to being further abused as an adult, as her fawning trauma response also makes her easily codependent.
 She is manipulated, gaslighted, lied to, and emotionally abused by this boyfriend, whom she falls for dangerously fast because he offers her what she has never had: he makes her feel special and wanted.
 He supports her, but unfortunately, he does so with the ulterior motive of steering her towards the destruction that he himself spiraled into as another victim of childhood abuse.

-An easy comparison to be made here is Jean Grey and the Dark Phoenix storyline from the X-Men comics and movies, or to a lesser extent, Andrew Detmer from Chronicle (2012).
+An easy comparison to be made here is Jean Grey and the Dark Phoenix storyline from the X-Men comics and movies.
 But, to me, Vanya is most akin to Carrie White, on stage at the prom after the bucket of pig’s blood has been dumped on her head.

 They are both essentially made to feel guilt, disgust, and shame for their own bodies, for their very existence—Carrie because of her menstruating body as she grows into her womanhood and sexual maturity, and Vanya because of her supposedly “ordinary” and unremarkable body juxtaposed against the special abilities of her siblings.
 Like Vanya in season one, Carrie’s story ends in total destruction after a lifetime of being taught to loathe her body and herself.